True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 You may think that the $1 to $5 price tag of greeting cards won’t lead your business into success, but think about this for a minute: every time a greeting card is created under your wing, this card can be sold multiple times online and offline.

-By definition, a lawyer is someone who has finished training in the field of law, and someone who provides advice on legal matters.
+By definition, a lawyer is someone who has finished training in the field of law and passed the bar exams who provides advice on legal matters.

-As a lawyer working for a firm, you’ve probably worked from home, from a coffee house, or from everywhere else in the past just to juggle your workload.
+As a lawyer working for a firm, you’ve probably worked from home, from a coffee house, or from everywhere else to juggle your workload.

-When you switch to work from home legal jobs, the tasks you did as a lawyer in your traditional 9-to-5 job still stands.
-If you specialized in estates, the focus on providing legal advice to anyone having estate problems.
+When you switch to work from home legal jobs, the tasks you did as a lawyer in your traditional 9-to-5 job remain, and you can continue practicing your specialization.

-The only difference is that you’ll have total control where you meet clients (it can be from Skype or any video-conference tool, a restaurant nearby, or even your home office).
+The only difference is that you’ll have total control over where you meet clients.
+It can be through video-conferencing, a nearby restaurant, or even your home office.

 2. Contractual Attorney or Trial Consultant

 An attorney (or attorney-at-law) is a lawyer who is qualified and licensed to represent clients in court.
-Although it is used interchangeably with the term “lawyer” in the US, we’ll use attorney in this concept just to differentiate the tasks.
+Although it is used interchangeably with the term “lawyer” in the US, we’ll adhere to the definition of the term “attorney” to differentiate the tasks.

 When law firms suffer from work backlog, they hire contractual attorneys to help meet deadlines, even if it means they do the job from home.

-With technological advancements that let attorneys meet with clients, attend litigation remotely, and negotiate in behalf of clients with video-conference tools and Cloud-sharing apps, working from home as an attorney is quite possible.
+With technological advancements that let attorneys meet with clients, attend litigation remotely, and negotiate on behalf of clients with video-conferencing tools and cloud-sharing apps, working from home as an attorney is quite possible.

 Paralegals provide support to attorneys whenever they are swamped with caseloads.
-As a virtual paralegal, you perform the same task, except correspond with your clients via e-mail, phone, Skype, or other similar ways.
+As a virtual paralegal, you perform the same tasks, except that you correspond with attorneys and clients via e-mails, phone calls, video calls, and other similar ways.

 Virtual paralegals can handle various tasks, from drafting documents to filling forms, helping with research, and other tasks that are allowed within the bounds of their role.

 Since paralegals are not lawyers and have not passed the bar, their work often goes through a practicing lawyer.
-The upside to this is that paralegals often take up an unofficial “specialization”, such as immigration law, human rights, and so on, since they focus in the same specialization as the lawyer they work for.
+The upside to this is that paralegals often take up an unofficial “specialization”, such as immigration law, human rights, and so on since they focus on the same specialization as the lawyer they work for.

 4. Legal Researcher